-The History of Milk Chocolate Day
+History of National Milk Chocolate Day

 Daniel Peter, the inventor of milk chocolate, was born in the village of Moudon, located in the Canton of Vaud, in beautiful, mountainous Switzerland in 1836.
 Peter attended school and graduated there.

 Later on in life, Daniel Peter had formed a strong friendship with his neighbor, Henry Nestle, who had settled in Vevey, Switzerland, about 1843.
 Nestle had developed a process to make baby food in which he used what was then called a “milky flour.”
 It was at this point in his life that Daniel Peter asked himself the question, “Why not try to make a chocolate containing milk?”

 It should also be understood that the development of the process by Daniel Peter was created in the community of Vevey, with the Canton of Vaud, in Switzerland, and further pointed out that the first chocolate process, although not milk chocolate, was also created in Vevey, Switzerland, by Francois Louis Cailler, at the age of twenty-three, upon his return to that community from France and Italy in 1819.

-How to Celebrate Milk Chocolate Day
+How to celebrate National Milk Chocolate Day

 Enjoy your favorite milk chocolate on this day and maybe try out some recipes with milk chocolate in them.